Wulf-Ian96/krystalice-scavenger-hunt/README.md

 # 3) firebase deploy

     this command will deploy your production build to the firebase hosting and get your changes live.
 Can take up to 10 mins to see changes.

+# 4) npm start

+    while you are making changes run this in the terminal, after you've made sure you're in the front-end directory (cd front-end) then enter "npm start" and this will start the application on localHost:3000 so you can see the changes live while you're making them